College football scores: Top 25 rankings schedule, results for Week 7 | NCAA.com

-In Week 7 college football rankings, Ohio State has moved into a tie for No. 3 with Georgia.
-Get Week 7 scores and the schedule for Top 25 teams below.
+Week 7 of the 2019 college football season continues now on Saturday, Oct.
+12. Find Week 7 scores and the schedule for Top 25 teams in the AP Poll below.

-Alabama is again No. 1 in the country, with Clemson second.
-No. 22 Baylor, No. 23 Memphis and No. 25 Cincinnati are new to the AP Top 25.
-In huge Week 7 games, No. 5 LSU plays No. 7 Florida and No. 6 Oklahoma meets rival No. 11 Texas.

 College football rankings: Week 7 Top 25 scores, schedule